RedPillAnalytics/checkmate-examples-archive/obi/README.md

   maven { url "https://plugins.gradle.org/m2/" }
 }
 ```
-Then we tell Checkmate that the `obiee` configuration requires the Checkmate regression testing library, which is specified with the `com.redpillanalytics:checkmate-obi:+` dependency:
+Then we tell Checkmate that the `obiee` configuration requires the Checkmate testing library, which is specified with the `com.redpillanalytics:checkmate-obi:+` dependency:

 ```gradle
 dependencies {